Reflection and evolution

 In my last post, I discussed the origins of our company, what motivated us, and the problems we were trying to address.
 I discussed our primary driver as the belief that it had to be possible “to do it better”.
 As the company evolved, nowhere was this need for improvement through transforming digital solutions for oil and gas.

 We had a huge amount of experience in transforming software for tracking and reporting of ownership of hydrocarbons.
 However, we didn’t think that customers got the systems they really needed.
 This is a specialist area.

 You can certainly be forgiven if you’ve never heard of hydrocarbon accounting or production allocation.
 It’s a key part of the oil and gas business.
 Managing this data is at the core of every partnership between oil and gas companies who are developing an asset together.

 At that time, the available systems, including ours, were hugely expensive to acquire.
 They required massive amounts of man-time to implement and maintain.
 Software vendors built their fortunes from man-time services, so it was not in their interest to make systems easy to set up, or easy to change.
 And that struck us as particularly odd, as hydrocarbon accounting systems generally need to change on a regular basis.

-Transforming energy software meant many new elements.
+Transforming energy data management solutions meant many new elements.
 It meant new fields, new assets, new partners, new metering, new buyers and new agreements.
 It was rare to find a system that didn’t need to be changed at least once a year, and often several times a year, and that required a project and expensive man-time services.
 If customers had been buying electricity, it was as if the suppliers asked customers to describe their ideal power station, and then they built it from a set of parts like generators and turbines.

 A plan to change